 Thanks to a generous grant from the Heritage Lottery Fund the records were all catalogued in detail and these catalogues can be searched online.
 A summary of the arrangement and content of the records is available.

 Many of the records are the private papers, diaries, reminiscences and photographs donated by many of the men who served or by their families and descendants.
-We and the Regimental Museum at Clandon Park, which holds an excellent collection of Colours, uniforms, medals, pictures and other artefacts, would be delighted to hear from anyone who has material relating to any of the regiments and their members.
+We and Surrey Infantry Museum, which holds a collection of Colours, uniforms, medals, pictures and other artefacts, would be delighted to hear from anyone who has material relating to any of the regiments and their members.